 Choosing the right automation platform shapes cost, reliability, and operational risk.
-Zapier is strong for fast no-code workflows, Make.com is strong for visual workflow building, and OpenClaw is a more agentic, self-hostable option for teams that need memory, tool access, and custom skills.
+Zapier is strong for fast no-code workflows, Make.com is strong for visual workflow building, n8n suits technical teams that want more control and self-hosting flexibility, and OpenClaw is a more agentic, self-hostable option for teams that need memory, tool access, and custom skills.

 This guide compares the dimensions that matter to UK businesses: setup effort, capabilities, control, compliance work, maintenance, and long-term value.
 Use it as a decision framework, then verify current vendor pricing and product limits before committing.